AJFaraday/Thud/docs/challenge.md

 The game ends when any of these conditions is met:

-* There are no dwarves on the board.
+* There are no dwarfs on the board.
 * There are no trolls on the board.
 * Both players have declared the game over.
 * The game has reached it's cut-off length of 500 moves.